deboorn/jquery-maskmoney/README.md

 # jQuery maskMoney [![Build Status](https://travis-ci.org/plentz/jquery-maskmoney.png)](https://travis-ci.org/plentz/jquery-maskmoney)
+***

+### What's different in this fork?
+- Fork was created to add support for "input" event of "keypress" for browsers that support "input" event.
+- The "keypress" deprecated.
+Also, newest virtual keyboards on Android don't always return key codes.

+### Does this fork support IE 8 & 9?
+- Yes, in the event "input" event is not supported it defaults to the standard "keypress"

 Just a simple way to create masks to your currency form fields with [jQuery](http://jquery.com/).

 ***
 ### Download